Regional cuisines of medieval Europe: Poland

 The most common grains in Poland were millet (often made into kasza, a type of porridge) and wheat.
 Barley and oats were cultivated, but used mostly as animal feed or for brewing beer.
 Cabbage (especially as sauerkraut), kale, peas, broad beans, and onions were the most common vegetables.
 Dill and mustard were almost ubiquitous potherbs and parsley was used as a leafy green in stews, as a flavor additive, and applied as a coloring agent in dishes for the upper classes.
 Beef, pork and poultry (primarily chicken) were the most common meats, with the occasional appearance of mutton and lamb.
 Game, as elsewhere, was highly prized, but in short supply and usually limited to the high nobility, as hunting licenses were controlled by land owners.
-Fish was a staple, but unlike Germans, Poles tended only to eat it on fast days when meat was forbidden by the church.
+Fish was a staple, but unlike Germans, Poles tended to eat it only on fast days when meat was forbidden by the church.

 Beer was drunk by all social classes, and came in many different varieties and made from millet, wheat, barley, rye or oats sometimes in combination.
 Wheat beer was the most common.
 Labrador tea, a mildly toxic herb, was often used as an ingredient to increase intoxication.
 It was mixed with hops and then added to a barley and wheat beer to produce what was called "thick beer".
 Though often believed to be a common Slavic drink, mead was fairly expensive and primarily enjoyed at weddings and baptismal parties, though always overshadowed by the ever-present beer.
 It had a high standing as a ceremonial drink and used when arranging alliances and closing contracts.
 Wine was generally quite expensive and was enjoyed mostly by the nobility.
 Although there is evidence of a few vineyards in Poland, almost all wine had to be imported.

-A large variety of breads, like obwarzanki, were sold by vendors in Krakow as early as the 14th century and placki, flat cakes, came in a surprising number of varieties, including one variety with an apple topping, reminiscent of pizza.
+A large variety of breads, like obwarzanki, were sold by vendors in Kraków as early as the 14th century and placki, flat cakes, came in a surprising number of varieties, including one variety with an apple topping, reminiscent of pizza.
 German bakers operating in Polish towns had much influence.
 Krepels (from German Krapfen, "claw; hook") were fried pastries with a cheese filling served with strawberries or other fruit, and resembled a modern empanada.